wcm-io-caravan/caravan-rhyme/README.md

 The key concepts and features of **Rhyme** are:
 - HAL APIs are represented as type-safe **annotated Java interfaces** that define the structure of the resource state, and the available related resources
-- These interfaces can be shared with the consumers as a **highly abstracted client API**, providing convenient client access using any HTTP library.
+- These interfaces can be shared with the consumers as a **highly abstracted client API**, providing convenient client access using any Java HTTP library.
 - The same interfaces are also used to **keep the server-side implementation well structured**, and always in sync with the API interfaces.
 - simple and transparent support for **embedded resources**
 - generation and integration of **HTML API documentation** from the annotated interfaces